Code-Institute-Submissions/chizzletaz-MilestoneProject1/TEST.md

 [W3C Markup Validation Service](https://validator.w3.org/) is used to check for markup validity of the web document, so to check that there are no errors in the HTML files.
 Running the code through the validation gives:

+1. Warning for an empty heading.
+This was done to keep the height of the header the same for responsivenes, however that problem was solved in a later stage, so the heading can be removed.

+2. Two warnings that the document is not mappable to XML due to two consecutive hyphens.
+The hyphens were added for better legibility, however this clashes with the commenting out syntax.
+The extra hyphens were removed.

+3. The section on line 185 lacks a heading.
+Semantics expect a section to have a heading.
+However this is not meant as a section.
+Section has been changed to div.

+4. Five messages that the alt attribute is not allowed on an < a > element.
+The alt attributes were removed.

 goal: circle border around social media icons:
 .list-inline-item {
     background-color: #6c757d;